Hazardous Noise Producing Operations and Equipment

 Woodworking machinery, general

-If operation of such equipment generates personal noise exposure levels (determined by noise dosimetry) exceeding 85 dBA for an 8-hour Time Weighted Average (TWA), then audiometric testing is required.
+Employees must get audiometric testing if performing any of the operations or using the equipment described above generates personal noise exposure levels (determined by noise dosimetry) exceeding 85 dBA for an 8-hour Time Weighted Average (TWA).
 Absent any personal exposure data (by dosimetry), the following table can be used as a guide in determining what the allowable exposure times might be if direct read noise measurements are known.